 Furthermore, a really short name might result adorable but it may bring you problems at the moment of buying a domain.

-This step is not necessary, but if you don’t trust in your naming abilities, its always a great option hiring a naming agency.
+This step is not necessary, but if you don’t trust in your naming abilities, it's always a great option to hire a naming agency.

 Wait there!
 Nothing of business name generators.
-A naming team is a group of branding experts which help companies achieve more tangible connections with the world.
+A naming team is a group of branding experts which helps companies achieve more tangible connections with the world.

 To create a successful name, these agencies usually pay attention to the following concepts:

 We fully recommend you to hire a professional to guide you through the legal validation process.
-If you are worried because you think the name of your company may be used in another industry, you can realize a trademark research by reaching out all patents.
-There are thousands of guides on Google on how to realize a trademark research.
-However, if you hire a consultant professional, a more depth research will be carried out including a similar sounding and spelling check.
+If you are worried because you think the name of your company may be used in another industry, you can do a trademark search by checking out all patents.
+There are thousands of guides on Google on how to do a trademark research.
+However, if you hire a professional, more in-depth research will be carried out.

-A name validation coming from your audience is essential as they won’t have any problems to give you a critical feedback.
+Name validation coming from your audience is essential as they won’t have any problems giving you critical feedback.
 An excellent way to collect feedback from your customers is with an online survey.

 Testing the name with your friends and family is risky.
-But if you still prefer to do it in this way, make sure they don’t have any problem to tell you what their true feeling are about the name, and be honest if they don’t like it.
+But if you still prefer to do it this way, make sure they don’t have any problem telling you what their true feelings are about the name, and being honest if they don’t like it.

-A recommended method when getting feedback from your family is to ask a few question of the name and for each one give your patients 5 possible answers:
+A recommended method when getting feedback from your family is to ask a few questions of the name and for each one give 5 possible answers:

 You have reached the last step.
 Your startup is on the right track.

-After this, register your company in all social medias.
-If possible, register using the exact same name that you have chose for your company.
+After this, register your company in all social media.
+If possible, register using the exact same name that you have chosen for your company.

 And last but certainly not least, register the trademark for the company name.
-Some business can do this by filing an online application in only a few minutes and without the help of a lawyer.
-This can cost you between $250 and $350 and you will only need to fill some blank space with the information required.
-But in other cases you will need the help of a consultant professional.
+Some businesses can do this by filing an online application in only a few minutes and without the help of a lawyer.
+This can cost you between $250 and $350 and you will only need to fill in the information required.
+But in other cases you will need the help of a professional.

 Finding the perfect name for your business can be as horrifying as a child nightmare.
 We hope that with this guide you are able to find a cool, memorable and strong brand name.
 You may find interesting this article on the firsts steps to build an startup if you are just starting one.
 If, instead, you already have a startup, we recommend you to read this article on how to grow your business.